01mf02/computers-spaceflight/src/Appendix-III.md

 Fig. III-1 is a segment of a GOAL program used to safe various spacecraft systems if a NOGO condition causes the final countdown to be suspended.
-Note that names of data items held in common in the Launch Processing System appear within brackets, &lt;&gt;, and data local to the program is named between parentheses, ().
+Note that names of data items held in common in the Launch Processing System appear within brackets, <>, and data local to the program is named between parentheses, ().
 Statements familiar to high-level programming language users, such as READ, IF-THEN-ELSE, and LET, have similar functions in GOAL.
 Additional statements, such as